Kerr County Lead | March 1, 2026

 KUTS launches Adopt A River Trail Program to restore flood-damaged Kerrville River Trail

-Jeremy Walther discusses collaborative watershed restoration bringing together local volunteer groups, Texas Parks and Wildlife, Schreiner University, and regional agencies - demonstrating the community-focused approach central to his campaign for County Commissioner.
+Jeremy Walther discusses collaborative watershed restoration bringing together volunteers, Peterson Health, Schreiner University, and regional agencies - demonstrating the community-focused approach central to his campaign for County Commissioner.

 Read Full Article